digideskio/hold_the_door/README.md

 HoldTheDoor!
 Authorization Framework for Rails 5

-Provides: ACL + Ownership + Permitted Params
+**Provides:** ACL + Ownership + Permitted Params

+The only authorization solution for modern Rails Apps

 ## Full Authentication/Authorization process in Rails